Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Model
 -----

-Moving from an inheretance to composition structure for the Model class
+Moving from an inheritance to composition structure for the Model class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Rationale**

-Prior to v1, the `Model` class was the only real place where developers could modify the behaviour of Core through either subclassing it, or using various `Mixin` classes.
+Prior to v1, the `Model` class was the only real place where developers could modify the behavior of Core through either subclassing it, or using various `Mixin` classes.
 All parts of a model were implemented as class properties forcing every model to use the same terminology While this was enough for some users, it was too restrictive for others.
 For example, the SFINCS plugin uses multiple grids for its computation which was not possible in the setup pre-v1.
 There was also a lot of code duplication for the use of several parts of a model such as `maps`, `forcing` and `states`.
-To offer users more modularity and flexibility as well as improve mantainability we have decided to move the core to a component based archetecture rather than an inheritance based one.
+To offer users more modularity and flexibility as well as improve maintainability we have decided to move the core to a component based architecture rather than an inheritance based one.

 **Changes required**

 Here we will describe the specific changes needed to use a `Model` object.
-The changes necessary to have core recognise your plugins are described below.
+The changes necessary to have core recognize your plugins are described below.
-Now a `Model` is made up of seveal `Component` classes to which it can delegate work.
+Now a `Model` is made up of several `Component` classes to which it can delegate work.
-While it should still be responsible for workloads that span multiple componontens it should delegate work to components whenever possible.
+While it should still be responsible for workloads that span multiple components it should delegate work to components whenever possible.
 For specific changes needed for appropriate components see their entry in this migration guide, but general changes will be described here.